What is an Ankle Cheilectomy?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 You may experience loss of feeling at the top of your foot after this procedure.
 Pain may not improve after an ankle cheilectomy, and an increase in ankle pain can occur.
 While many patients do experience a significant reduction of pain, there is

 a risk of recurrence of the pain after surgery as underlying arthritis progresses.
 However, the overall complication rate for this surgery is low.

 Will I regain range of motion in my ankle if the bone spur is removed?

-Range of motion may increase after removal of bone spurs.
-This does not always occur as soft tissues such as tendons and ligaments around the ankle may still
+Range of motion may increase after removal of bone spurs, but not always.
+Soft tissues such as tendons and ligaments around the ankle may still

 be tight, and these tissues also affect ankle motion.
 Often, even if motion is not improved, the pain from the bony impingement improves.